apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 You should commit the artifacts to the SVN repository.
 If you are not a PMC member you can commit it to the dev zone first and ask a PMC for the final move.

-Checkout the svn folder &amp;commit the artifacts to a new directory.
+Checkout the svn folder and commit the artifacts to a new directory.

 ```
 svn checkout https://dist.apache.org/repos/dist/dev/ozone